esaruoho/paketti-manual/README.md

 ## Paketti Updates Changelog

-### 2024-06-16 - esaruoho

-Improvement: Effect Column CheatSheet Dialog now either outputs to selected_row if no selection, or to the selection.
+### 2024-06-16 - Improvement: Effect Column CheatSheet Dialog now either outputs to selected_row if no selection, or to the selection.

 ---
-### 2024-06-16 - esaruoho
-Paketti Effect CheatSheet Dialog
+### 2024-06-16 - Paketti Effect CheatSheet Dialog
 <div style="position: relative; padding-bottom: 64.90384615384616%; height: 0;"><iframe src="https://www.loom.com/embed/29043519c0a548a1a30fd696560f580f?sid=4e0836bb-95a1-46e4-9016-0c0a8fbfc9a7" loading="lazy" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 https://www.loom.com/share/29043519c0a548a1a30fd696560f580f?sid=b2bd3dc7-8647-4294-b3d3-01545f44be5b

 ---
-### 2024-06-16 - esaruoho

-Improvement: Impulse Tracker shortcuts have been renamed to reference `Impulse Tracker` for easier discoverability.
+### 2024-06-16 - Improvement: Impulse Tracker shortcuts have been renamed to reference `Impulse Tracker` for easier discoverability.
 No more guessing.
 Note: "Mixpaste" is still not working, i started work on it but somehow couldn't get it going, will hopefully look at that later
 ![](attachments/2024-06-16_Impulse_Tracker_Shortcuts.gif)

 ---
-### 2024-06-16 - esaruoho

-Improvement: Effect Column writers (shortcuts) now either outputs to selected_row if no selection, or to the selection their naming has been tweaked also for better discoverability
+### 2024-06-16 - Improvement: Effect Column writers (shortcuts) now either outputs to selected_row if no selection, or to the selection
+their naming has been tweaked also for better discoverability

 ![](attachments/2024-06-16_efc.gif)

 ---
-### 2024-06-16 - esaruoho

-Improvement: Been working a bunch on making Menu Entries better and more organized, here's Keyzones
+### 2024-06-16 - Improvement: Been working a bunch on making Menu Entries better and more organized, here's Keyzones
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_15.51.23.png)

 ---
-### 2024-06-16 - esaruoho

-Improvement: "Wipe Song Retain Sample" now no longer errors if the Instrument you selected has no sample.
+### 2024-06-16 - Improvement: "Wipe Song Retain Sample" now no longer errors if the Instrument you selected has no sample.

 ---
-### 2024-06-16 - esaruoho

-WIP Improvement: Instrument Box Menu Entries are better organized
+### 2024-06-16 - WIP Improvement: Instrument Box Menu Entries are better organized
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_15.56.29.png)

 ---
-### 2024-06-16 - esaruoho

-Improvement: Wipe & Slice no longer shoots an error if there is no sample in the instrument.  - instead shows a status "No samples available in the selected instrument".
+### 2024-06-16 - Improvement: Wipe & Slice no longer shoots an error if there is no sample in the instrument.  - instead shows a status "No samples available in the selected instrument".

 ---
-### 2024-06-16 - esaruoho

-Improvement: Wipe & Slice will tell you how many slices have been added to the instrument, and reference the sample name.
+### 2024-06-16 - Improvement: Wipe & Slice will tell you how many slices have been added to the instrument, and reference the sample name.
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_16.09.35.png)

 ---
-### 2024-06-16 - esaruoho

-Improvement: Wipe & Slice will tell you when you've wiped all slices
+### 2024-06-16 - Improvement: Wipe & Slice will tell you when you've wiped all slices
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_16.12.28.png)

 ---
-### 2024-06-16 - esaruoho

-Improvement: LoopBlock "2nd binds" made available with matching naming convention to what Renoise provides
+### 2024-06-16 - Improvement: LoopBlock "2nd binds" made available with matching naming convention to what Renoise provides
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_16.52.53.png)

 ---
-### 2024-06-16 - esaruoho

-Improvement: Enable / Bypass EFX in Pattern now uses the right commands to bypass the first 8 effects, or enable the first 8 effects.
+### 2024-06-16 - Improvement: Enable / Bypass EFX in Pattern now uses the right commands to bypass the first 8 effects, or enable the first 8 effects.
 (Meaning: now compatible with Renoise 3)
 ![](attachments/2024-06-16_Screenshot_2024-06-16_at_16.56.27.png)

 ---